-The Company maintains its cash with a major Canadian financial institution.
-Deposits held with this institution may exceed the amount of insurance provided on such deposits.
+The Company maintains a majority of its cash with a major Canadian financial institution.
+The Company maintains the remainder of its cash with a major Mexican financial institution.
+Deposits held with these institutions may exceed the amount of insurance provided on such deposits.